Scott's Craftsman 101.07403 12x36" Lathe, modifications and projects. Unique Visitors:

 The adapter is some 1" brass.
 I ended up cutting a slot for the woodruff key.
 I glued the key in with a bit of locktite as I did not like it falling out when I changed gears.
 A set screw would probably work better if the key was removed.

 I initially just made an adapter to fit the threaded end of the shaft.
 I found using a manual tap, the threads ended up crooked.
-The bolt is 3/8", a bit too small for any of my threading tools.
+The bolt is 1/2", a bit too small for any of my threading tools.

 A mounting bracket was made from some 1" angle iron.

 I guess if I added and encoder I could do CNC with it.
-For now, I will just make a 0-24V speed controller.